 - Have students create their own newspaper of events detailing information about each of America’s wars.
 Click here for more info.

 - Have the student investigate the history of veterans within his/her own family.
-Click here for information on how to trace ancestors in the military.
-Then put this information, along with photos of each veteran, into a family tree.
-Click here for a lesson plan entitled “Veterans In My Family”.
+Put this information, along with photos of each veteran, into a family tree.
 Click here for a variety of family tree forms, including family timelines, family research logs and more!
-Or click here for lots of great family tree charts and templates.
+Ancestry.com offers some free family tree charts and templates.

-- Click here to learn about the Veterans Day ceremony at Arlington National Cemetery.
-Includes a video with a succinct and interesting explanation of Veterans Day.
+- Learn about the Veterans Day ceremony at Arlington National Cemetery.
+Includes a teachers guide and poster printable.

 - Have students learn vocabulary related to Veterans Day.
 Click here for vocabulary words and definitions, or find Veterans Day vocabulary words in this word search.
 After the student learns the vocabulary terms, have him complete an online quiz using the Veterans Day words.